 Permanent | Opened August 18, 2008 | Gallery’s Second Floor

-Education in Zionis divided into five sections.
-The concepts in these areas explore a Zion tradition in which truth is shared freely so that every person might learn and grow and, in turn, strengthen others.
-Each of these sections contains the stories of educational pioneers, men and women who were inspired to seek learning and then used that learning in the service of others.
+The Education in Zion exhibition is divided into three sections.
+The themes in these areas explore a Zion tradition in which truth is shared freely so that every person might learn and grow and in turn strengthen others.